ewc340/Pravda/README.md

 1. Building a robust procurement system platform that can scale to more users
 2. Updating the UI/UX experience
 3. Improve security and anonymity on the platform
-4. Maintaining stronger smart contract logic
+4. Add more robust smart contract logic
 5. Deploying smart contract on the Ethereum Mainnet or creating a private blockchain to host auctions
 6. Creating non-fungible **ERC-721** non-fungible tokens to certify and grant users access to auctions
+7. Hosting web application on Heroku or another platform